Crazy Random Shit in Warsaw with Jonny Blair

-My last day in Warsaw in the company of Jonny Blair, the blogger behind the travel blog, Don't Stop Living and we spent the day doing crazy shit across the city.
+My last day in the company of Jonny Blair, the blogger behind Don’t Stop Living, and we spent it doing crazy, random shit in Warsaw.

 1. E.Wedel Chocolate Cafe: